 \subsubsection{Query Efficiency in the Black-Box Setting}

-In the black-box setting, query cost arises from evaluating the objective function in \cref{eq_loss}, which requires querying the target model to obtain embeddings of reconstructed images.
+In the black-box setting, query cost arises from computing the loss value (\cref{eq_loss}), which requires querying the target model to obtain embeddings of reconstruction.
 Consequently, the total query cost is proportional to the number of adversarial iterations.